 Using Design-Build Contracts

-When Are Design-Build Contracts Used
+When Are Design-Build Contracts Used?

-Design-build contracting offers the following benefits:
+Design-build contracting offers several potential benefits:

-- Reduces design time.
+- Reducing design time

-- Simplifies construction drawings.
+- Simplifying construction drawings

-- Minimal change orders.
+- Minimizing change orders

-- Customized to actual site conditions easily.
+- Customizing design to actual site conditions more easily

-- Identify long lead items earlier.
+- Identifying long lead items earlier

 Design-build contracts can also produce some downsides to consider: